gyula-szabo/yii2-translatable-crud/README.md

     }
 ],
 ```
-### Adding dependency
+### Adding dependencies
-Add an entry for the extension in the require section in your composer.json:
+Add entries for the extension in the require section in your composer.json:
 ```
+"h3tech/yii2-crud": "dev-rework",
 "h3tech/yii2-translatable-crud": "dev-master"
 ```
 After this, you can execute `composer update` in your project directory to install the extension.